Don’t you hate it when health “gurus” like Dr. Oz tell us how to live?

 We already know how to be healthy.
 We knew it when we were five years old.
 We do not need to be told what to eat or how to exercise.
 We just need to do it.

-- We don’t need scientifically formulated exercise routines, we just need a little motivation.
+- We don’t need complex diets and scientifically formulated exercise plans, we just need self motivation.

 - We don’t need a whole bunch of pills, we just need to practice general good health.